maxme/bitcoin-arbitrage/README.md

     $ sudo apt-get install python3 python3-pip python-nose

+To install on Windows, use:

+    py -m pip install -r .\requirements.txt

 To use the observer XMPPMessager you will need to install sleekxmpp:

     $ pip3 install sleekxmpp